amalbose/solor-game/README.md

 ==========
 a cross platform game using libgdx.
 The game can be compiled to Android, Desktop and HTML5.

+Note:
+The libgdx update file used in this project is from https://github.com/jrenner/libgdx-updater

 Prerequisites
 --------------
 * libgdx